Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 This most likely led to an interruption in the chain of transmission of the virus in SA, which, together with at least partial adherence to NPIs, resulted in the first wave of the epidemic waning.

-There is also evidence of increasing complacency about the adoption of NPIs.
+There is also evidence of increasing complacency around the adoption of NPIs.

 Therefore, a resurgence of Covid-19, consequent to declining adherence, is likely to be experienced in the short term.

-Furthermore, uncertainty regarding the longevity of immunity after infection makes projections difficult on the future course of the pandemic.
+Furthermore, uncertainty regarding the longevity of immunity following infection makes projections difficult on the future course of the pandemic.

 What can we learn from other countries and does it predict what will happen in SA?